Back to blog

 When I say "show my worktrees", run git worktree list in every repo under ~/work/, format the result as a table, and announce it in the editor.

 This one's handy on Monday mornings.
-Clem scans your ~/work/ tree and produces:
+The agent scans your worktree folders and gives you a clean summary of what is still open.

 Clean up stale worktrees